-Contract # 106193 shall terminate on 10/31/2003

 This Agreement constitutes the entire agreement between Northern and Duluth and shall supersede all previous communications, understandings and representations, whether oral or written.
 Amendments hereto shall not be valid unless in writing and signed by both parties.

 Each party agrees that it will maintain this Agreement, all of its contents and subsequent documentation and communication in strict confidence and that it will not cause or permit disclosure thereof to any third party without the express written consent of the other party except to the extent necessary to comply with valid laws, regulations or orders of any court or agency having jurisdiction.
 However, in the event Duluth becomes aware of a judicial or administrative proceeding or request that has resulted or that may result in such disclosure, it shall promptly notify Northern and shall take all actions necessary to maintain the confidentiality of all communications and documents.